jaakkopasanen/AutoEq/README.md

 was calibrated to be suitable for Headphone.com measurements.
 Calibration can be used between Innerfidelity and Headphone.com mainly to make headphones sound like other headphones when both models are from different sources.

-Same calibration procedure was done for Innerfidelity and Rtings measurements.
+Same calibration procedure was done for Innerfidelity and Rtings measurements in the experiments for testing different target curves.

 ## Technical Challenges